vishalraj247/VR_currency_converter/README.md

 *	Open the terminal.
 *	Change directory to where the project files are located using: cd path_to_directory
-4. Install and Run Streamlit:
+4. Install and Run Streamlit(Note: I used Streamlit 1.27.0):
 a.
 Standard Installation:
 *	Install Streamlit using:
 python3 -m pip install streamlit